Sourenm/chat-app/README.md

     - Supports attaching images (from file or URL) for multimodal prompts.
   - `Diffusion` tab for generating images from prompts
     - Includes a **Save Image** button in the Diffusion tab to download generated images as PNG files.
+    - You can optionally attach a reference image (📎) to guide the generation via **image-to-image diffusion**.
 - Automatically scrolls to the latest message after assistant responses.
 - Displays base64-rendered images returned by the diffusion backend.